run-ai/docs/docs/developer/cluster-api/workloads-overview.md

 1) To impose guidelines on the values a researcher can specify for each parameter.
 2) To provide default values to various parameters.

-For example, and administrator can,
+For example, an administrator can,

 * Impose a maximum of 5 GPUs per Workload.
 * Provide a default value of 1 GPU for each container.

 Each workload type has a matching kind of workload policy.
 For example, an `InteractiveWorkload` has a matching `InteractivePolicy`

-Policy of each type can be defined _per-project_.
-There is also a _global_ policy which applies to any project that does not have a per-project policy.
+A Policy of each type can be defined _per-project_.
+There is also a _global_ policy that applies to any project that does not have a per-project policy.

  XXXXX Further details about policies can be found in the [policies guide]    XXX (../../admin/researcher-setup/policies.md).